Shimonoseki

 3 of 3 in Yamaguchi Prefecture

-Shimonoseki (下関), located on the westernmost tip of Honshu in Yamaguchi Prefecture, serves as a historic gateway to Kyushu, with the bustling Kanmon Strait separating it from the neighboring island.
-Though bridges and tunnels now span the strait, Shimonoseki retains its charm as a vital hub with a rich maritime culture and scenic coastal views.
+Shimonoseki (下関), located at the westernmost tip of Honshu in Yamaguchi Prefecture, serves as a historic gateway to Kyushu, with the bustling Kanmon Strait separating it from the neighboring island.
+Though modern bridges and tunnels now span the strait, Shimonoseki retains its charm as a vital hub rich in maritime culture and scenic coastal views.

-Famous for its seafood, Shimonoseki is especially known for fugu (pufferfish), a delicacy carefully prepared and served in local restaurants.
-Every day, fresh catches arrive at vibrant fish markets, making the city an ideal spot for culinary adventures and seaside exploration.
+Renowned for its seafood, Shimonoseki is especially famous for fugu (pufferfish), a delicacy carefully prepared and served in local restaurants.
+Fresh catches arrive daily at the city’s vibrant fish markets, making it an ideal destination for culinary adventures and seaside exploration.

 Getting around

-Shimonoseki has two main train stations: Shimonoseki Station in the city center, serving local trains, and Shin-Shimonoseki Station, which is on the Sanyo Shinkansen line.
-You can travel between them in 10 minutes by local train.
-Exploring the city center is easy on foot, with rental bicycles available for 500 yen per day.
-Key attractions like the aquarium and market are about 2 km from Shimonoseki Station, while the Kanmon Bridge is approximately 4 km away.
-City buses also provide convenient transportation.
+Shimonoseki has two main train stations: Shimonoseki Station in the city center, which serves local trains, and Shin-Shimonoseki Station, located on the Sanyo Shinkansen line.
+You can travel between the two in about 10 minutes by local train.
+The city center is easy to explore on foot, and rental bicycles are available for 500 yen per day.
+Key attractions like the Kaikyokan Aquarium and the Karato Market are about 2 km from Shimonoseki Station, while the Kanmon Bridge is approximately 4 km away.
+City buses also offer convenient transportation.

-The Chofu former castle town lies about 8 km from Shimonoseki Station.
-It's best accessed by bus to Jōkamachi Chōfu—a 25-minute ride from Shimonoseki Station (390 yen) or 15 minutes from Shin-Shimonoseki Station (320 yen).
-Keep in mind that Chofu's main attractions are not near Chofu Station, making the bus a more practical choice.
+The former castle town of Chofu lies about 8 km from Shimonoseki Station.
+The best way to get there is by bus to Jōkamachi Chōfu—a 25-minute ride from Shimonoseki Station (390 yen) or 15 minutes from Shin-Shimonoseki Station (320 yen).
+Note that Chofu’s main attractions are not located near Chofu Station, making the bus a more practical option.

 Attractions